alus-it/AirspaceConverter/README.md

 AirspaceConverter
 =================
-This is a free, open source and multi-platform tool to convert between different airspace formats.
+This is a free, open source and multi-platform tool to convert between different airspace and waypoint formats.

-Can read airspace files in the following formats:
+Can read airspace and waypoint files in the following formats:
   - OpenAir
   - openAIP
   - KML/KMZ
+  - SeeYou

 And the output can be done in the following formats:
   - KMZ
   - OpenAir
+  - SeeYou
   - Polish
   - Garmin IMG